Everything your pet sitter needs to know

 6. Medication and instructions

-If your pet is on any medication or allergy treatment, make sure your sitter has full instructions about when and how to administer it.
+If your pet is on any medication or allergy treatment, leave clear instructions on when and how to administer it.
+The same goes for routine treatments like flea and tick treatments or worming tablets if they’re due while you’re away.

 7. Your landlord’s information

-If you rent your property, it’s a good idea to leave a contact number for your landlord (and let them know someone else will be staying).
+If you rent your property, it’s a good idea to leave your landlord’s contact details and let them know someone else will be staying.
 Just in case of a domestic disaster, like your washing machine deciding it’d be a good time to go haywire and flood the kitchen.

 8. Feeding instructions